Frank Lucas: American Gangster (2007)

 Lucas' life was dramatized in the Universal Pictures crime film American Gangster (2007), in which he was portrayed by Denzel Washington.
-Lucas was often on set during the filming providing advice, on how he carried his gun, for example.
+Lucas was often on set during the filming providing advice; on how he carried his gun, for example.

 In an interview with MSNBC, Lucas expressed his excitement about the film and amazement at Washington's portrayal, though he admitted only a small portion of the film was true, much of it fabricated for narrative effect.
-In addition, Lucas's former defense lawyer Richie Roberts criticized the film for portraying him in a custody battle while in real life Roberts never had a child.
+In addition, Lucas's former prosecutor Richie Roberts criticized the film for portraying him in a custody battle while in real life Roberts never had a child.
 He also criticized the portrayal of Lucas as a seemingly noble individual.

 Judge Sterling Johnson Jr. described the film as "one percent reality and ninety-nine percent Hollywood."
 In addition, Johnson described the real-life Lucas as "illiterate, vicious, violent, and everything Denzel Washington was not."
 Former DEA agents Jack Toal, Gregory Korniloff, and Louis Diaz filed a lawsuit against Universal, saying the events in the film were fictionalized and that the film defamed them and hundreds of other agents.
 The lawsuit was eventually dismissed by U.S. District Judge Colleen McMahon.
 McMahon noted the intertitle at the end of the film was "wholly inaccurate", in that Lucas' cooperation did not lead to the convictions, and admonished, "It would behoove a major corporation like Universal (which is owned by a major news organization, NBC) not to put inaccurate statements at the end of popular films."
 She stated the film failed to meet legal standards of defamation because it failed to "show a single person who is identifiable as a DEA agent."

 Many of Lucas' other claims, as presented in the film, have also been called into question, such as his being the right-hand man of Bumpy Johnson, rising above the power of the Mafia and Nicky Barnes, and being the mastermind behind the Golden Triangle heroin connection of the 1970s.
-Ron Chepesiuk, a Lucas biographer, said there was no evidence to confirm Lucas' claim that he once (in 2008, and not frequently, as some sources had suggested) used coffins to ship heroin.
+Ron Chepesiuk, a Lucas biographer, said there was no evidence to confirm Lucas' claim that he once (not frequently, as some sources had suggested) used coffins to ship heroin.
 Associated Press entertainment writer Frank Coyle noted, "[T]his mess happened partially because journalists have been relying on secondary sources removed from the actual events."

 The Many Saints of Newark (2021)

 Lucas appears as a minor supporting character in the Warner Bros.
 Pictures/New Line Cinema/HBO Films co-production The Many Saints of Newark (2021).
 The film, a prequel to the HBO crime drama series The Sopranos, features Lucas (Oberon K.A.
-Adjepong) giving advice to upcoming mobster Harold McBrayer (Leslie Odom Jr.).
+Adjepong) giving advice to up and coming mobster Harold McBrayer (Leslie Odom Jr.) while he is on the run in North Carolina, inspiring him to form his own black criminal organization once he returns to Newark.